piomar123/GoHeishaMon/README.md

 Summary:

-It is possible to go back to orginal software (A2Wmain with SmartCloud) very quick , without preparing pendrive ,becouse this solution don't remove firmware with A2Wmain (is still on other "Side" in the flash).
+It is possible to go back to orginal software (A2Wmain with SmartCloud) very quick, without preparing pendrive, because this solution doesn't remove firmware with A2Wmain (it is still on the other "Side" in the flash).

-Even the GoHeishaMon is on other side you can't just change the site in orginal software to GoHeishaMon without acces to console.
+Even though the GoHeishaMon is on other side you can't just change the side in orginal software to GoHeishaMon without an access to the console.
 You have to install GoHeishaMon again.

 ## WiFi configuration